astronautas/astronautas.github.io/_posts/2025-10-11-on-python-3-14-parallelization.md

 **Existing async I/O apps**.
 I suspect many async I/O apps also do decent amount CPU work that can’t currently be parallelised due to the GIL.
 I’m already excited to benchmark existing implementations — with [parallel event loops on the way](https://labs.quansight.org/blog/scaling-asyncio-on-free-threaded-python), we might see latencies drop!

-I think neither **data pipelines** nor **CLI tools** will benefit from no-GIL.
-For former, we already offload bulk of CPU work to specialised SQL / DF engines as Polars, DuckDB, PySpark.
-For latter, most CLI apps are glue code.
+I don't think **data pipelines** will benefit from no-GIL though.
+Most don't have latency requirements (rather throughput) and we already offload bulk of CPU work to specialised SQL / DF engines as Polars, DuckDB, PySpark (you are not going to be rewriting them soon).

 Hopefully, this convinces you to try free threading / no-GIL.
 [Just see the benchmarks](https://blog.miguelgrinberg.com/post/python-3-14-is-here-how-fast-is-it).
 I am excited myself.
 Especially with `uv`, it's as a easy as: